 “There’s plenty wrong with Aenigma, but not enough to really rile up the viewer.
 Aenigma fails to impress or enrage, it sits in the middle as a hollow and empty experience masquerading as a horror film.”
 Sound on Sight

-“For all of its faults […] Ænigma is a worthier film then it is typically given credit for.
-Compared to some of the more compromised work that lay ahead, it is at least recognisably Fulci’s work – and at its best, it displays the finer attributes one associates with the directors better films.”
+“For all of its faults […] Ænigma is a worthier film than it is typically given credit for.
+Compared to some of the more compromised work that lay ahead, it is at least recognisably Fulci’s work – and at its best, it displays the finer attributes one associates with the director’s better films.”
 Troy Howarth, Splintered Visions: Lucio Fulci and His Films